oruscam/lspiv-guidelines/Guidelines_EN.md

 <p align="center">Figure A.4.12: Spatial variation in lighting conditions across the flow measurement area. <em>Source:</em> Own elaboration</p>

-2.  <u>Sun reflections:</u> Intense glare on the water surface, caused by solar reflections or artificial lighting sources, represents an adverse condition for LSPIV analysis ([Figure A.4.13](#figA413)).
+2.  *Sun reflections:* Intense glare on the water surface, caused by solar reflections or artificial lighting sources, represents an adverse condition for LSPIV analysis ([Figure A.4.13](#figA413)).
 These high-intensity bright areas prevent proper visualization of surface tracers.
 If these reflections are processed, they may be misinterpreted as surface patterns, leading to unreliable velocity estimations.
 This occurs because the temporal evolution of these reflections does not necessarily correspond to the actual movement of the flow.

 <a id="figA413"></a>
 <p align="center">